kali786516/bitcoin/README.md

 **Rest API for BitCoin Price analysis**

-* BitCoin Rest API is developed using Scala(SPRING),Spark(ARIMA algorithm).
+* BitCoin Rest API is developed using Scala(SPRING) and Spark(ARIMA algorithm) for prediction.
 ---

 ## Introduction

  BitCoin Rest API provides user to achieve following:-
- * See the price movement for last week,month,year and for any custom date
+ * See the price movement for last week, month, year and for any custom date
  * See movement of rolling average price between any two custom dates.
  * Suggest the trading decision to be followed.